WillDenby/make-python-faster/src/numpy_pandas_and_more/dask_and_polars.md

 ## Polars

-`Polars` is a fast `DataFrame` library implemented in Rust, designed for high performance and efficiency.
-It's capable of handling large datasets with ease and speed, focusing on lazy computations for optimal performance. `Polars` leverages Rust's memory safety and speed, bringing efficient data processing capabilities to Python.
-It's especially good for tasks involving large datasets that require high-speed manipulation, filtering, and aggregation.
+Polars is a DataFrame library implemented in Rust, designed for high performance and efficiency.

-`Polars` operates with both eager and lazy evaluation.
-The lazy evaluation allows for more optimized computations by building a computation graph and optimizing it before execution, which can lead to significant performance improvements.
+It's particularly notable for its “lazy” evaluation mode.
+This optimises performance, by only executing operations on data that it has to, enabling higher-speed manipulation, filtering, and aggregation.
+It works by building a computation graph prior to execution.

-It's largely recreated the `Pandas` API, for ease-of-transition:
+Polars has largely recreated the Pandas API, to encourage Pandas users/code to transition:

 ```python
 import polars as pl